Monday, March 2, 2026

 Disciplecy

-Monarchy, democracy, autocracy, bureaucracy, meritocracy.
+Democracy, autocracy, bureaucracy, meritocracy.
 All of these words end in the letters “c-r-a-c-y,” which are based on the Greek word “kratos,” which means “rule.”
-Monarchy is rule by one person.
 Democracy is rule by the people.
 Autocracy is rule by oneself (the person on top).
 Bureaucracy is rule by a committee.
 Meritocracy is rule by the deserving.

 The problem is the word “rule.”
 To rule means to tell other people what to do.
 Democracy means that the people can tell you what to do.
 Eventually, in a democracy, what the people tell you to do can feel pretty much the same as what the monarch would tell you to do.